-Whenever a notification of a Dispute is received it should be immediately scanned and emailed to the CRL Programme Director, Legal Services Director, Commercial Director and the Delivery Contracts Director.
+Whenever a notification of a Dispute is received it should be immediately scanned and emailed to the Crossrail Programme Director, General Counsel (CRL Legal), CRL's Commercial Director.

 Referred Dispute

 A referred Dispute is a Dispute which is the subject of a notice of intention to refer a matter to adjudication or litigation.